tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 ~~~

 expected_count
-: The number of tickets the server expects to send in response to a client
+: The number of tickets the server expects to send in this connection.
-ticket_request extension in this connection.

 Servers MUST NOT send the "ticket_request" extension in ServerHello or HelloRetryRequest messages.
 A client MUST abort the connection with an "illegal_parameter" alert if the "ticket_request" extension